-In this post, let’s cover Apache Spark with Python fundamentals to get you started and feeling comfortable about using Spark with Python.
+In this post, let’s cover Apache Spark with Python fundamentals to get you started and feeling comfortable about using PySpark.

 Spark computations can be called via Scala, Python or Java.
 There are numerous Spark with Scala examples on this site, but this post will focus on Python.

 See Reference section at the bottom of this post for ipython notebook file.

 Let’s start by using an example data science analysis scenario.
 Do you know the company Uber?
 We’re going to analyze New York City Uber data in this post first.
 Then, we’ll use this example to describe Spark fundamental concepts.

 * Spark instance in Standalone or Cluster mode (more below)

 * Download aggregated NYC Uber trip data in CSV format from: https://raw.githubusercontent.com/fivethirtyeight/uber-tlc-foil-response/master/Uber-Jan-Feb-FOIL.csv

 The CSV file we will use has following structure: